Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 that I went with, went to,

-but he couldn't work with this.
+but he couldn't work with his son.

 And so I sort of became Mike's